-In recent years there has been an acceleration towards new forms of cooperation among enterprises, such as networked enterprises, where the resources and Business Processes (BPs) of the participating organizations are integrated to pursue shared objectives in a tightly coordinated fashion, operating as a unique (virtual) organization.
-In particular, building global BPs (i.e., cross-enterprise processes) by assembling existing local BPs found in different enterprises is not an easy operation, since the semantic interoperability problem arises both at a data level and at a process level.
-The local BPs are often built by using different tools, according to different business logics, and using different labels and terminology to denote activities and resources.
-To overcome this incompatibilities, the various participating enterprises need to agree on a common view of the business domain (e.g., represented by a reference ontology), and provide descriptions of the local BPs according to such an agreed common view.

-Much work has been done towards the enhancement of BP management systems [1] by means of well-established techniques from the area of the Semantic Web and, in particular, computational ontologies [2].
+In recent years there has been an acceleration towards new forms of cooperation between enterprises, such as virtual enterprises, networked enterprises, or business ecosystems.
+A networked enterprise integrates the resources and Business Processes (BPs) of the participating organizations allowing them to operate as a unique (vitual) organization.
+In particular, starting from a set of BPs that exist in the various participating enterprises, the objective is to build a global BP by selecting the local BPs to be included.
+This operation is not an easy one, since the local BPs are often built by using different tools, according to different business logics, and using different labels and terminology to denote activities and resources.
+To this end, the various participating enterprises need to agree on a common view of the business domain, and provide descriptions of the local BPs according to such agreed common view.
+Much work has been done1 towards the enhancement of BP management systems [1] by means of well-established techniques from the area of the Semantic Web and, in particular, computational ontologies [2].
 An enterprise ontology supports unambiguous definitions of the entities occurring in the domain, and eases the interoperability between software applications and the reuse/exchange of knowledge between human actors.